amansinghvirk/news-download-crf/README.md

 **Objective:** This project demonstrates the development and deployment of an HTTP-triggered Cloud Run Function with the necessary privileges to interact with other Google Cloud services.

+**While this project utilizes `gcloud` for initial deployment, it adheres to Infrastructure as Code principles by promoting a repeatable and version-controlled deployment process.** This can be further enhanced by migrating to a declarative configuration tool like Terraform.

 # Table of Content

 - [News Articles Downloader](#news-articles-downloader)